 The Pressure and The Guilt.
 I stay at home with my kids so therefore, my days consist of flitting about from chore to errand to volunteer commitment to enriching toddler class, while preparing nourishing organic meals and keeping a perfect house.
 Oh even wronger.
 Let’s also add to this list the expectation that because this is my job, that I will be good at it all the time.
 Just because I reject the notion of Perfect Mommy does not mean I don’t feel the pressure.
 And feel bad every single day that by their standards, I suck at my job.

 |This is what I say to myself to keep from |

 squaring up on the haters.

-I could write more about how wearing nice clothes is stupid when small people just use your shirt to wipe themselves.
+I could write more about how wearing nice clothes is stupid when small people just use your shirt as a nosewiper.
 Or why random people in my life assume that I’m available to take care of their schmidt for them because I’m at home all day apparently doing nothing.
 Or the isolation and loneliness from the rest of the world that a lot of us SAHM’ers feel but never talk about.
 Or how I used to be really smart but now my brain is as slow and flabby as my mid-section.